-Image for What Is a Central Asset Account?
+Image for What Is an Asset Management Account?

 (4 of 6)

-An innovation in deposit accounts introduced in the 1980s is the central asset account.
+An innovation in deposit accounts introduced in the 1980s is the asset management account, also known to some as the central asset account.
 This type of account combines into one account many features of financial institutions, and often some investment and additional bookkeeping features.
 These include checking, savings, credit and debit cards, ATM access, lines of credit, and even brokerage services.
-Many people also know them as asset management accounts.

 Things To Know

-• Central asset accounts combine into one account many features of financial institutions.
+• Asset management accounts combine into one account many features of financial institutions.

 • Unallocated funds get swept into a money market account.